Bill Lee (Tennessee politician): Education

-Race relations and Floyd protests
+Race relations and George Floyd protests

-In July 2019, Lee signed an order proclaiming Nathan Bedford Forrest Day, as required by Tennessee law, celebrating Forrest, a famous confederate general and the first Grand Wizard of the white supremacist group the Ku Klux Klan.
+In July 2019, Lee signed an order proclaiming Nathan Bedford Forrest Day, as required by Tennessee law, celebrating Forrest, a famous Confederate general and the first Grand Wizard of the white supremacist group the Ku Klux Klan.
 The legislature repealed this requirement in June 2020.
 In December 2019, Lee proclaimed December 1 Rosa Parks Day, to commemorate the start of the 1955 Montgomery bus boycott.
 In May 2020, after Minneapolis police murdered George Floyd, Lee condemned the officers involved, saying, "police brutality is not law enforcement".
-On May 30, 2020, an "I will breathe" protest was held in Nashville in protest of Floyd's murder.
-During the protest, a man set fire to the Davidson County Courthouse; the building was not severely damaged.
+On May 30, 2020, an "I will breathe" protest was held in Nashville in protest of Floyd's murder, during which a man set fire to the Davidson County Courthouse; the building was not severely damaged.
 In response, Lee mobilized the National Guard in Nashville, saying the protests had taken "a violent, unlawful turn".

 In August 2020, Lee signed into law a bill increasing the severity of penalties for a number of protest-related offenses.
-One notable change is that it reclassifies camping on state property, after being warned of trespass, from a misdemeanor to a felony offense punishable by up to six years in prison.
+Notably, it reclassifies camping on state property, after being warned of trespass, from a misdemeanor to a felony offense punishable by up to 6 years in prison.
 This means that anyone convicted of the act will also lose their right to vote, as convicted felons in Tennessee are disfranchised.
+In 2024, Lee signed a law allowing public officials to refuse to perform marriages that they oppose for "reasons of conscience or other religious beliefs", including refusing to perform interracial or interfaith marriages.
+The law allows for "the possibility for couples to be refused marriage for a whole host of reasons, including their race, religion or national origin".

 Refugee resettlement

-In December 2019, after the Donald Trump administration allowed states to halt refugee resettlement in their states, Lee declined the offer (making Tennessee one of a handful of Republican-led states to do so) and announced that Tennessee would continue to accept refugees.
+In December 2019, after President Trump allowed states to halt refugee resettlement in their states, Lee declined the offer and announced that Tennessee would continue to accept refugees.
 Lee's decision was opposed by Lieutenant Governor Randy McNally and Speaker of the Tennessee House of Representatives Cameron Sexton.
 During a 2020 trip to the Tri-Cities, Lee was met with protests from opponents of refugee resettlement.

 Capital punishment

 Lee supports capital punishment, and Tennessee has executed seven people since resuming executions in 2018.
 One notable person executed under Lee is Nicholas Todd Sutton.
 He was sentenced to life after taking 3 lives from 1979 to 1980.
 While in prison, he saved one corrections officer's life, protected two others, and converted to Christianity.
 In 1986, Sutton took the life of another prisoner after he threatened to kill Sutton, who was then sentenced to death.
 In February 2020, he was executed after Lee denied clemency.
+In 2022, Lee set a temporary moratorium on Tennessee's death penalty, citing concerns about botched executions.
+In 2024, he signed into law a bill that would impose the death penalty on people convicted of child rape, but the law is unenforceable due to Kennedy v.
+Louisiana.